-Perhaps the most important factor is a lack of visibility.
+Perhaps the most important security issue with working remotely is a lack of visibility.
 IT teams were forced to change network parameters and add VPN connections to allow remote access overnight.
 It is unlikely that sufficient testing was done to ensure the configuration is secure, which is why it is even more crucial to capture and analyze log data to identify and plug any holes and monitor for attacks taking place.

 Keeping data and employees secure

 Companies should start with clear expectations and communication.
 Remind remote workers of company security policies and basic cybersecurity best practices, and make sure they are informed about potential or emerging threats so they know what to look for.

 Ensure that operating systems and applications are fully patched and updated -- even on personal computers -- and require a VPN connection for access to any internal resources or data.
 It is also more important than ever to be vigilant in monitoring usage of user credentials and access to company assets and data.
 Make sure you have the tools and expertise in place to identify anomalous or suspicious behavior quickly and take action to stop any malicious activity.